Marlo Thomas: Personal life

 Thomas was in a long relationship with playwright Herb Gardner.

-In 1977, Thomas was a guest on the television talk show The Phil Donahue Show, when she and host Phil Donahue.
-According to People, "they later described the meeting as 'love at first sight.'"
+In 1977, Thomas was a guest on the television talk show The Phil Donahue Show, when she and host Phil Donahue first met.
+According to People, "they later described the meeting as 'love at first sight.
 They were married on May 21, 1980, and Donahue moved from Chicago to New York City with some of his sons and his daughter to live with Thomas and to produce his talk show there.
-Thomas is the stepmother to Donahue's four sons and daughter from his first marriage.
+Thomas is the stepmother to Donahue's four sons and one daughter from his first marriage.
 Concerning her relationship with her stepchildren, Thomas told AARP: The Magazine in May 2011:

-From the very first day, I decided that I was not going to try to be a "mother" to Phil's children in the traditional sense — they already had a mom — but, instead, to be their friendI'm proud to say that the friendships I established with them are as strong today as they were 30 years ago — even stronger.
+From the very first day, I decided that I was not going to try to be a "mother" to Phil's children in the traditional sense—they already had a mom—but, instead, to be their friendI'm proud to say that the friendships I established with them are as strong today as they were 30 years ago—even stronger.

 Donahue died of natural causes on August 18, 2024, at the age of 88.